This video explains the importance of air sealing in relation to insulation when it comes to energy efficiency.

 If you need to add more insulation inside your home's exterior walls, dense-packed cellulose provides air sealing characteristics to reduce air infiltration year round, therefore improving energy efficiency and comfort.

-Contact us today at 1-855-246-3393 to get a quote in Overland Park, Miami, Shawnee, Lenexa, Gardner, Ottawa, Tecumseh or any surrounding area.
+Contact us today at 1-855-246-3393 to get a quote in Olathe, Topeka, Independence, Lees Summit, Shawnee, Manhattan, Blue Springs or any surrounding area.
 Green Factor Insulation specializes in a variety of air sealing strategies that will keep your home airtight and energy efficient.